 5. After 10 minutes add another 3rd of a mug of water, give the mixture a stir and cover for a further 10 minutes.

-7. Cook your soft tacos in a dry frying pan on a high heat for 10 seconds each side.
-If you’re making a big batch, stack the tacos, wrap them in foil and pop them in a preheated oven at 180 for 5 minutes.
-Or if you’re lucky to have a microwave (I don’t) pop them in one at a time for 10 seconds on high.
+7. Cook the soft tacos in a dry frying pan on a high heat for 10 seconds each side.
+If you’re making a big batch, stack the tacos, wrap them in foil and pop them in a preheated oven at 180°C/160°C fan/ 350°F/gas mark 4 for 5 minutes.

-9. Finally fill each taco with a large spoonful of the chipotle peppers and top with guacamole, sour cream, fresh salsa and couple of jalapeños.
+9. Fill each taco with a large spoonful of the chipotle peppers and top with guacamole, sour cream, fresh salsa and couple of jalapeños.
 Serve with a lime wedge.
 If you’re not feeding 6 people (as I rarely do) take the leftovers to work, they make an excellent lunch.